 Dynamic stiffness correction factors are a simple way to equate a structural isolation's bearing, actual natural frequency to that of a helical steel spring.
-As an example, if a steel spring is designed for 25mm's of deflection, the resulting natural frequency is $3.13 \, \text{Hz}$.
-If a structural bridge bearing is designed for the same load and the same deflection, $25 \, \text{mm}$, then its corrected natural frequency, if it's our 60 durometer compound, is $4.07 \, \text{Hz}$ because the 60 duro compound has a dynamic stiffness correction factor of $1.3 \, \text{and} \, 1.3 \, \text{x} \, 3.13$ gives us the actual natural frequency of the bearing at $25 \, \text{mm}$ deflection.
-In order for that same bearing to be designed for $3.13 \, \text{Hz}$, its thickness must be increased and the deflection required to achieve $3.13 \, \text{Hz}$ is almost $33 \, \text{mm}$.
+As an example, if a steel spring is designed for 25mm's of deflection, the resulting natural frequency is 3.13 Hz.
+If a structural bridge bearing is designed for the same load and the same deflection, 25mm, then its corrected natural frequency, using our 60 durometer compound, is 3.60 Hz because the 60 duro compound has a dynamic stiffness correction factor of 1.3 the deflection must be reduced - $25 \div 1.3$ which gives us the actual natural frequency of the bearing at 25mm deflection.
+In order for that same bearing to be designed for 3.13 Hz, its thickness must be increased and the deflection required to achieve 3.13 Hz is almost 33mm.